Google Reviews Scraper — Full History, Flat Fee, No API Key

 The short version, for people who evaluate scrapers for a living

-• You can verify everything below before spending a cent.
-The free Apify plan runs this actor capped at 10 reviews / 1 place — enough to confirm the output shape, field population, and date handling on a place you know.
+- You can verify everything below before spending a cent.
+On Apify's free plan this Actor runs capped at 10 reviews / 1 place — enough to confirm the output shape, field population, and date handling on a place you already know.

-• No data, no charge.
+"Katz's Delicatessen, New York"— and press Start.
+(Maps URLs, short links, Place IDs, and CIDs all work too.) - No data, no charge.
 The billing event fires once per place, after reviews are extracted.
 Failed runs and zero-review results cost $0.
-(If you ever see a charge on an empty dataset, send us the run ID — that's a refund and a P0 bug.)
+(If you ever see a charge on an empty dataset, send the run ID — that's a refund and a P0 bug.)

-• Against Google's official Places API there is no contest on completeness: the API returns at most 5 truncated reviews per place, at any price.
-If you need more than 5 full-text reviews, the official route doesn't exist.
+- Against Google's official Places API there is no contest on completeness: the API returns at most 5 truncated reviews per place, at any price.
+If you need review #6 or the full text of review #1, the official route doesn't exist.

 Quickstart (30 seconds)